aswaddd/turn_the_tide/README.md

-# Turn-The-Tide
+# turn the tide
-## A german board game.
-Good luck understanding the rules.
+## a german board game. good luck understanding the rules.

-## To run
+## to run
-### Compile the java file and play in the terminal
+### compile the java file and play in the terminal

 // read the pdf first to understand the game rules